Titanium White (Blue Ridge)

 For brushes, I suggest a stiffer brush like the DaVinci Maestro2 Bristles and less stiff (or middle-stiffness) brush like the Rosemary Master Series.
 Any other brands or types of brush are fine so long as they generally fulfill these two stiffness requirements.
 Also for brushes, I do suggest at least a few small, delicate brushes, like Rosemary Master Series 279 in sizes 0-3, or Rosemary Master Series Liners sizes 3/0-2.
 It’s difficult if not impossible to paint delicate things (like tree branches) without a delicate brush.
 Again, any brand is fine.

 For surface, a reasonably smooth surface is ideal, preferably portrait grade canvas of some kind, or a gessoed panel with no more than a slight to moderate texture.
 Thin washes and initial applications of thin paint are important in my work and these just do not look right on cheap acrylic canvas from the local arts and craft store.
 I strongly recommend an oil-based primer/ground (see surface materials above).
 For canvas sizes I recommend no smaller than 9x12 and no larger than 16x20; nothing too small, it’s actually better to have a little room to spread out on the canvas, even if just a little.

 For paint the only thing I truly recommend is to make sure to have a fully transparent warm dark, like Transparent Oxide Red.
 The various Raw and Burnt earth colors just do not produce truly rich and transparent darks.
-Don’t worry about the colors that are not always on my palette, like Phthalo Green, etc. While I note the brand next to each color only a few colors are truly brand-dependent for me: the two oxide colors and titanium white.
+Don’t worry about the optional colors that are not always on my palette.
+While I note the brand next to each color this frequently changes, and only a few colors are truly brand-dependent for me: the two oxide colors and titanium white.
 Otherwise the most important thing about paint is to make sure you are comfortable wasting vast amounts of it.
 If that means using Student Grade paints then use them.

 For solvent, using pure Turpentine outside is important for me as it allows initial washes to set up very quickly, but it is not strictly necessary and I appreciate folks may not want to use it because of its significant toxicity.